SethClydesdale/genki-study-resources/resources/tools/about-this-folder.md

 **Note:** You should define the contents of this script in the console before usage.

+If you're using Brackets, you can use [this extension](https://github.com/SethClydesdale/brackets-rubify-text) instead.

 ### getCharWidth.js
 Calculates the width of the string, returning a number which can be used in the `width` param of written answers.
 Useful for when the width cannot be calculated or is not of a desired value.